-Third part – five kilometres in Hrisey
+Third part – five kilometers in Hrisey

 The last part of the trip was Akureyri, second largest Icelandic city.
 The place I wanted to visit was some “energy” location in the island of Hrisey, not far from Akureyri.
 It was impossible to book a trip there, so my improvisation started.

-Actually it was quite simple – I bought a ticket to Askogsandur from the driver, and from there took a ferry to the island.
+Actually, it was quite simple – I bought a ticket to Askogsandur from the driver, and from there took a ferry to the island.

-I enjoyed that energy place, but for me it lacked magic.
+I enjoyed that energy place, but for me, it lacked magic.
 It is just a beautiful scenery of mountains in a fjord, but it was supposed to fill the visitor with energy.
 I stayed and meditated for some time there.

-Then I reached the highest point of the island and I was turning around, trying to be overwhelmed by surrounding view of wondrous nature, to feel myself standing in the center of the world or at least in the island.
+Then I reached the highest point of the island and I was turning around, trying to be overwhelmed by surrounding view of wondrous nature, to feel myself standing in the center of the world or at least of the island.